mlinhle617/python-assignments/final/README.md

 ## Process Documentation

-This is my process of experimenting with solution 1, outlined in the presentation.
+This is my process of creating the sculpture in Cinema 4D.

 ### Step 1